jbeck018/howlerops/docs/SECURE_CREDENTIALS.md

 ## Overview

-This document describes the security architecture for storing and managing database connection credentials in SQL Studio.
+This document describes the security architecture for storing and managing database connection credentials in Howlerops.
 The system uses client-side encryption to ensure that sensitive data (passwords, SSH keys) is never stored in plaintext, either locally or in the cloud.

 ## Security Principles